Learning Math Reasoning from Self-Sampled Correct and Partially-Correct Solutions: Learning from Self-Sampled Solutions

+To overcome these challenges, we leverage the gold reference solutions and any self-sampled fully-correct or even partially-correct solutions to help identify new partially-correct prefixes.
+The idea is to identify a prefix as partially correct if it produces a set of intermediate values (upon execution) that exactly matches the set of intermediate values produced by a prefix of a known correct or partially-correct solution.
+For such a prefix, we know that there exists a reasonable complement suffix based on the suffix of the known solutions.
+Note that, this definition of partial correctness is conservative compared to the ideal definition above, but it makes the computation significantly tractable.

+Below, we formally define this notion of partial solutions that leverages existing known fully and partially correct solutions.

-In the previous section, we define correctness of a program based on its final execution result $z=\mathcal{E}(y)$.
-Here we define partial correctness based on \emph{intermediate execution states} of programs.
-The distinction is also shown in \autoref{fig:examples} (solid red boxes vs. dashed red boxes). \\ \paragraph{Program state.} Given a program $y=(u_1,...,u_t)$ where $u_i$ is the $i$-th statement, we define the execution state $s_i$ of a subprogram $y_{\leq i}=(u_1,...,u_i)$ as the set of values of all variables in the current scope of subprogram $y_{\leq i}$.
-For example, given a subprogram \code{"a=1;b=3;c=a+b"}, its program state is \code{\{1,3,4\}}.
-Note that the state representation is name-agnostic as variable names are not used, because there could be programs that are equivalent but use different intermediate variable names.
-We use $\mathcal{T}(y_{\leq i})=s_i$ to denote the evaluation of $y_{\leq i}$ to obtain its state $s_i$, where $\mathcal{T}: \mathcal{Y} \rightarrow \mathcal{S}$ is called a tracing function.
-For simplicity, we only consider multi-line sequential programs (\ie no \code{if}-conditions or loops), and we leave the study of more complex programs to future work. \paragraph{State-based equivalence and partial correctness.} Given this representation of the program state, we say two (sub)programs $y_1$ and $y_2$ are \textit{equivalent} if and only if $\tra(y_1)=\tra(y_2)$, \ie those two programs produces the exact same set of variable values.
-Even though this is a conservative way for defining program equivalence, it is sufficient for the programs we study in this work.
-Based on program equivalence, we recursively define \textit{partial correctness} as follows: (1) A fully-correct program is also partially correct; (2) Given a set of known partially-correct programs $\br$, a (sub)program $y$ is \textit{partially-correct} if and only if there exists a subprogram $y^*_{\leq i}$ from a program $y^*$ in $\br$ that is semantically equivalent to $y$:
+\textbf{Intermediate state.} Given a solution $y=(u_1,...,u_t)$ where $u_i$ is the $i$-th reasoning step, we define the intermediate state $s_i$ as the set of all variables values in the scope after executing the first $i$ steps $y_{\leq i}=(u_1,...,u_i)$, which we call a \textit{prefix} of this solution.
+It is easy to see that the prefixes $y_{\leq i}$ and intermediate states $s_i$ of a solution construct a bijective function, which is also illustrated in \autoref{fig:examples}.
+Note that the state representation is name-agnostic since variable names do not typically contributes to the semantics of the solutions. \\ \textbf{State-based equivalence and partial correctness.} Given the definition of the intermediate state, we say the prefixes of two solutions, $y_{\leq i}$ and $y'_{\leq j}$, are \textit{semantically equivalent} if and only if $s_i=s'_j$, \ie those two solutions produces the exact same set of variable values.
+And then we define \textit{partial correctness} as follows: a solution prefix $y_{\leq i}$ is partially-correct if and only if it is semantically equivalent to the prefix of another known partially-correct solution $y^*_{\leq j}$.
+As we keep all known partially-correct solutions in the buffer $\br$, formally:

-From the definitions, it is easy to see that all subprograms of a partially-correct program are themselves partially correct, including the empty program.
-An intuition for this definition is that for any partially correct program $y_{\leq i}$, there must be some completion of it $y_{>i}$ such that $y=[y_{\leq i}||y_{>i}]$ is fully correct.
-Note that we initialize $\br$ with the empty program $y^0$ and the gold program $y^*$, and with self-sampling, more PCPs and FCPs will be added in $\br$.